-It’s also clear that Apple wants to promote contactless passes on Apple Watch over iPhone: contactless passes were unveiled during the watchOS segment and are gorgeously displayed exclusively on the watchOS 5 page.
-Student IDs use the new Contactless Passes feature with Assa Abloy and Blackboard working with Apple to make those happen.
+It’s also clear that Apple wants to promote contactless passes on Apple Watch over iPhone: NFC passes were unveiled during the watchOS segment and are gorgeously displayed exclusively on the watchOS 5 page.
+Student IDs use the new NFC Passes feature with Assa Abloy and Blackboard working with Apple to make those happen.
 You might remember Assa Abloy from The Information rumor piece about door locks and ID Passes coming to Wallet.

-It will be fascinating to see what developers do with wider NFC Certificate distribution and what contactless passes/reward cards, and hopefully much more, that come out of it with iOS 12 and watchOS 5.
+It will be fascinating to see what developers do with wider NFC Certificate distribution and what NFC passes/reward cards, and hopefully much more, that come out of it with iOS 12 and watchOS 5.